 If you don’t yet know the difference between Public and Private blockchain, read here.

-As a result, private blockchains caught the fancy of industry leaders and JP Morgan- the Wall Street mega-bank co-developed Quorum blockchain along with Ethereum startup Ethlab.
-A private, permissioned blockchain, Quorum is an Ethereum-forked variant blockchain which uses cryptography to prevent nodes outside the network from seeing sensitive data.
-If we talk in general, Quorum aims to create a blockchain and smart contract platform for financial institutions, big enterprises and manufacturers.
+JP Morgan- the Wall Street mega-bank co-developed Quorum blockchain along with Ethereum startup Ethlab in the year 2016.
+A private, permissioned blockchain, Quorum has been an Ethereum-forked variant blockchain which uses cryptography to prevent nodes outside the network from seeing sensitive data.

-JP Morgan believes that Quorum blockchain in the longer run could solely become the basis on which all future banking will be performed and decentralized.
+Quorum blockchain unlike the previous thoughts has been adopted across various industries, with just banking and finance industry taking a chunk of 37%.
 An open source project, Quorum is designed to enable quick trade execution across all asset classes, right of asset ownership, exchange of payments, as well as the movement of collateral.
 Moreover, with Quorum JP Morgan is looking forward to changing the current reconciliations-based model of the finance industry across the world with instantaneous settlements cycles and the central counterparties with real-time reporting.

 Why Quorum Blockchain is forked from Ethereum?